July 6, 2022

 Last month, we hosted a webinar on the importance and critical nature of device fingerprinting accuracy, Why Accuracy is Everything in Device Identification.
-Hosted by our co-founder/CTO Valentin Vasilyev and our Head of Product Jack Spirou, they sat down to have a candid conversation about device fingerprinting accuracy, how Fingerprint Pro can boast a 99.5% accuracy rate on returning devices, and what it differs from our FingerprintJS open-source browser fingerprinting library.
+Hosted by our co-founder/CTO Valentin Vasilyev and our Head of Product Jack Spirou, they sat down to have a candid conversation about device fingerprinting accuracy, how Fingerprint Pro can boast an industry-leading accuracy rate on returning devices, and what it differs from our FingerprintJS open-source browser fingerprinting library.

 In this post, we will recap three big takeaways from the webinar.
 But first, we will quickly recap our definition of accuracy and where you can find out how we calculate it.